cztomczak/cefpython/docs/Contributing-code.md

 test methods named "test_1_initialize", "test_2_some", "test_3_shutdown",
 after doing so some strange things happen (maybe unittest is running these methods in separate threads).
-So with these restrictions the way it works currently is that there is ongle single method named "test_main" in which muliple sub-tests are run.
-A function named "subtest_message" was defined to be able to output results of the multiple subtests that are running inside the "test_main" method.
+So with these restrictions the way it works currently is that there is a single method named test_main() in which muliple sub-tests are run.
+A function named subtest_message() was defined to be able to output results of the multiple subtests that are running inside the test_main() method.

-In main_test.py there were implemented automated checks in handlers and in the external object.
+In main_test.py there were implemented automated assert checks in handlers and in the external object.
 When class (handler or external) defines a property that ends with "_True" or "_False" then it will be automatically checked  whether it asserts to these values just before CEF shutdown.
 There is one limitation for these type